drforbin/decwar/docs/sec2-kermit.md

 for escaping back to the raspi with ctrl-\c, be sure your keyboard is really sending backslash! had to switch keyboard config to exactly the right one by trial and error.

-we're ready from the raspi side! now prepare the tops10 side. we need to be able to login from the raspi side! turns out, do walk through first [using react to create default user template](https://www.quentin.org.uk/tops-10-faq/#qaef-176). doesn't take as long as it looks! then [create your account](https://www.quentin.org.uk/tops-10-faq/#qaef-177). did that here for [27,101] usr noah pwd noah and logged in from the raspi kermit side.
+we're ready from the raspi side! now prepare the tops10 side. we need to be able to login from the raspi side! turns out, do walk through first [using react to create default user template](https://www.quentin.org.uk/tops-10-faq/#qaef-176). doesn't take as long as it looks! then [create your account](https://www.quentin.org.uk/tops-10-faq/#qaef-177).

+note, if it's not already there, create p,pn [1,27] using react, then copy DECWAR.EXE, DECWAR.GRP, DECWAR.HLP, DECWAR.NWS to its home folder to 'deploy/install' it.
+[1,27] is where decwar was deployed for compuserve. for utexas it was logical device name 'gam:', assigned to [5,30].

+so probly better to create [1,27] usr decwar pwd decwar

+did that here for [27,101] usr noah pwd noah and logged in from the raspi kermit side.

     .login noah
     Job 3  VNW  TTY0